-We understand that you may have a lot of questions about Indigo Gender Service - we're a new service and a new model for delivering gender services.
+We understand that you may have a lot of questions about Indigo Gender Service.
 We want to make sure you have the answers and information you need.

-If you are a GP, please see our frequently asked questions section here.
+If you are a clinician, please see our frequently asked questions for primary care clinicians here.

 Indigo is a new model of trans healthcare - whilst the current gender identity clinics (GICs) are a specialised centre which all trans and non-binary people must attend if they wish to pursue medical transition, Indigo is based in primary care.
 This means our clinical team is based in GP practices across Greater Manchester, and we also have additional services such as voice coaching and therapeutic services delivered in settings around Greater Manchester.

 We are a team of trans, non-binary and LGBQ practitioners and allies working collaboratively to bring together a broad range of expertise and experience.

 We take a holistic and flexible view of transition, helping people to be informed and supported to make decisions that are right for them.

 - support and advice around gender identity;

 - assessment and diagnosis of gender incongruence with dysphoria;

 - referral for hair reduction;